linguindic/linguindic-website/README.md

 - Python 3 (for specific Python 3 version please see the [Django documentation](https://www.djangoproject.com/)
 - pip
-- virtualenv (optional, but recommended)
+- virtualenv (optional but recommended)

 ## Installation